 It wasn’t until the 20th century that there was any notable progress with HDFN.
 In 1911 the discovery of the ABO blood group led to huge medical advancements.
 Patients needing transfusions were matched to donors using a new system of testing for ABO compatibility.
 The transfusion mortality rate went down, and scientists started studying blood types more and more.
 In 1921, Unger reported on strange incompatibilities between patients with the same blood type.
 When the blood of a patient and a donor was mixed in vitro, it clumped, or agglutinated.
 Unger didn’t know it yet, but he had just discovered the cause of HDFN, a deadly disease resulting from maternal alloimmunization.
 As a result of his findings, Unger recommended that the blood of the patient and donor be mixed before transfusion to be certain they were compatible.
 In 1932 Diamond and colleagues described the neonatal disease and proposed the term erythroblastosis fetalis based on the finding of circulating erythroblasts (nucleated red blood cells).
 However, 30% of fetuses continued to die in utero.
 Premature delivery was attempted to prevent these cases however a clinical trial in England failed to find that this resulted in improved neonatal outcome as prematurity itself was often associated with neonatal death.

 Investigation into blood types continued and in 1940 Landsteiner and Weiner did an experiment involving Rhesus monkeys.
 They discovered what is now known as the Rhesus factor (Rh), leading to the Rhesus factor being added to a person’s blood type.
 This set the stage for Robert Coombs.
 Around 1945, he created both the Indirect Agglutination Test (IAT), also called the Indirect Coombs Test, and the Direct Agglutination Test (DAT), also called the Direct Coombs Test, both of which are invaluable to the detection of HDFN.
 After the introduction of the IAT, there was a rapid increase in identifying alloantibodies.
 Around this time approximately 245 blood cell antigens were discovered and classified into 29 blood group systems.
 New antigens are still being discovered today.
 By 1950, though alloimmunization could be identified and tested for, there was still no prenatal intervention or hope available for HDFN.

 In 1965 Rewald and Suringar reported the first use of Intravenous Immune Globulin (IVIG), an infusion therapy whereby donor antibodies from the plasma of non-alloimmunized individuals are introduced to the maternal bloodstream to prevent stillbirth due to HDFN.
-IVIG works in one of these three ways: by reducing the amount of antibodies in circulation, restricting the antibodies from crossing the placenta, or making the fetus mitigate the effects of the antibodies.
-This drug is still used today, though it is not consistently used treatment.
+IVIG works in one of these three ways: by reducing the amount of antibodies in the maternal circulation, by restricting the antibodies from crossing the placenta, or by making the fetus mitigate the effects of the antibodies.
+This drug is still used today, though it is not a consistently used treatment.
 IVIG has been used in hundreds of case reports to successfully reduce effects of HDFN.
-Instead IVIG is used after birth in cases of high bilirubin and anemia.
+IVIG is also used after birth in cases of high bilirubin and anemia.